ibm-cloud-docs/cephaas/csi-setup-install.md

     * Add your API Key in csiSecret.Token
     * Secret name created in the previous step

-6. You can optionally view the chart metadata, README file, and values.yaml file using the following commands.
+6. You can view the license information of a Helm chart by running the command `helm show chart <chart-name>`.

     ```
     helm show chart oci://icr.io/cephaas-helm-charts/cephaas-csi --version <specify-tag-here>